What's the Difference Between Sprouts and Microgreens?

 Microgreens Have More Flavor & Choice

 Microgreens have more flavor than sprouts.
-Of course, the taste is relative to each person, but sprout flavor is one dimensional.
+Of course, the taste is relative to each person, but the flavor of sprouts is one dimensional.
 However, most sprouts have more crunchy texture than microgreens except for radishes.

 Also, with microgreens, you have more choice of varieties to grow.
 Some vegetable and herb seeds won't grow well as sprouts.
 That said, beans don't grow well as microgreens, so there is some give and take.